alphagov/forms/design/features/long-list-autocomplete/README.md

 - Form creators have to manually create long list questions (up to 30 options)
 - There is no quicker way to creating lists of options
-- Long lists of options are not user friendly for form fillers
+- Long lists of options are not user-friendly for form fillers
 - We don't have an autocomplete support for select one only long lists